nodezeroat/project-athena/Curriculum/Module 11 - Linux and Server Security/lectures/lecture_2_hardening.md

 ### Enforce strong encryption

-For example, web-based applications use TLS, for which certificates can be provisioned through Let’s Encrypt.
+For example, web-based applications use TLS, for which certificates can be provisioned through Let's Encrypt.

 ### Principle of Least Privilege